 Highlighting scientific contributions through concrete artifacts is a critical supplement to the traditional research papers published at software engineering venues, including ISSTA.
 A demonstration provides the opportunity to communicate how the scientific approach has been implemented or how a specific hypothesis has been assessed, including implementation and usage details, data models and representations, and APIs for tool and data access.
 Authors of regular research papers at ISSTA or other conferences are thus also encouraged to submit an accompanying demonstration paper.
 The demonstration papers must be original, however, substantial improvements or extensions to existing tools are also encouraged.
 Tool papers must not be concurrently under review at ISSTA or at another venue.

-Authors of accepted demos will have the opportunity to present their work during three one-hour demo sessions, enabling all authors and conference participants to find a suitable time slot for their respective time zones.
+Authors of accepted demos will have the opportunity to present their work during two demo sessions, enabling all authors and conference participants to find a suitable time slot for their respective time zones.

 The submission must communicate clearly the following information:

 - The software testing and analysis challenge(s) the tool addresses

 - Either results of conducted validation studies or the design of planned studies

 To provide insight in the actual demonstration and availability, the authors are requested to include one of the following:

 - A walkthrough of the actual demonstration provided as an appendix to the paper (this appendix will not be included in the page count and will not be published).